entenschule/zoo2/proj/scripts/prop/test/README.md

 This works, **but the test fails anyway**:<br>
 `AttributeError: 'Cat' object has no attribute 'foo'`

-Eventually the fixture should also delete the property when the test is finished.<br>
+Eventually the fixture should also delete the property, when the test is finished.<br>
 Currently that has to be done manually:

 ```